Glitzyken/kenjimmy/README.md

 # 👨‍💻Kenneth Jimmy

-> 👨‍💻 My personal site.
-My passion for coding is reflected on this [website](https://www.kenjimmy.me).
+> 👨‍💻 This is my personal site.
+My passion for software development is reflected on this [website](https://www.kenjimmy.me).

 ## 🏗 Building Materials